Join us Wednesdays 11am!

 Who: Ealing home educating families, ages 4-10 plus siblings.
 Parent/Carer must be present.

-What: Free play with some options for learning about the plants and animals in that space, creating nature art, sharing poems and stories, etc. Basically, another excuse to gather, and making it up as we go!
+What: Free play with some options for learning about the plants and animals in that space, creating nature art, sharing poems and stories, and more!

 One of our favorites!